solana-foundation/developer-content/docs/core/programs/rust.md

 the account.

 After the account has been successfully created, the final step is to serialize data into the new account's data field.
-This effective initializes the account data, storing the `data` passed into the program entrypoint.
+This effectively initializes the account data, storing the `data` passed into the program entrypoint.

 ```rust